topickering/dice-roll-app/README.md

 # Dice roll

-An application to any number of dice to be rolled and return the value of each roll
+An application to allow any number of dice to be rolled and return the value of each roll

 ### Language